chengzi-yuan/GLADformer/README.md

 ├── ...
 ```

 > 🚧 **Note**: The code is currently being organized and will be available soon.
-Thank you for your patience!
+Thank you for your patience!(Training code will be released once the paper is accepted.)